mdeweerd/zha-toolkit/README.md

 Scan Zigbee channels for congestion level.
 The value is a percentage from zero to 100.
 A lower value is less congested.

+This does not work with all coordinators, it was observec to work with a TI CC2530.

 ```yaml
 action: zha_toolkit.misc_energy_scan
 data: